mdang/ga-lessons/python-functions/README.md

 ## First Class Functions

-Functions in Python are just like functions in JavaScript.
+Functions in Python are a lot like functions in JavaScript.
 They can be assigned to variables, passed into other functions, and returned from functions themselves.

 ```python
 def say_something():